 Keep in mind that the TCJA is set to expire at the end of 2025, and this means that its child tax credit provisions – like that $2,000 credit amount as opposed to just $1,000 and the higher income phaseout thresholds as well – could potentially disappear into thin air at that time.
-If Congress doesn’t act to renew the terms of the TCJA, or even to revamp the child tax credit itself to keep these terms in place, the credit will revert back to the old rules as of Jan.
-1, 2026.
+The child tax credit will revert back to the old rules as of Jan.
+1, 2026 unless Congress acts to renew the terms of the TCJA or revamps the child tax credit by itself to keep these terms in place.

 The expiration of this legislation would affect the refundable portion of the tax credit as well.
 Remember, your refund is currently equal to 15 percent of your earnings above $2,500.
-This would revert back to the level it was at in 2017: $3,000 – $500 more – so you’d be calculating that 15 percent on less income.
+This would revert back to the level it was at in 2017: $3,000 or $500 more, so you’d be calculating that 15 percent on less income.

 You can say goodbye to the $500 tax credit for other dependents as well if the TCJA expires.